javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

 Fetch fails, as expected.

-## Why?
+The core concept here is *origin* -- a domain/port/protocol triplet.

+Cross-origin requests -- those sent to another domain (even a subdomain) or protocol or port -- require special headers from the remote side.

+That policy is called "CORS": Cross-Origin Resource Sharing.

+## Why CORS is needed?
 A brief history

-Because cross-origin restrictions protect the internet from evil hackers.
+CORS exists protect the internet from evil hackers.

 Seriously.
 Let's make a very brief historical digression.

 **For many years a script from one site could not access the content of another site.**

 That simple, yet powerful rule was a foundation of the internet security.
-E.g. a script from the page `hacker.com` could not access user's mailbox at `gmail.com`.
+E.g. an evil script from website `hacker.com` could not access user's mailbox at website `gmail.com`.
 People felt safe.

 JavaScript also did not have any special methods to perform network requests at that time.
 It was a toy language to decorate a web page.

 But web developers demanded more power.
-A variety of tricks were invented to work around the limitation.
+A variety of tricks were invented to work around the limitation and make requests to other websites.

 ### Using forms